With the many alcohol treatment programs available it can be confusing.

 A web search provides you with a number of beautiful places and therapeutic environments to get help.
 However, not all these centers offer the same care.
 Here are some things you should look for in a program.

 Licensing / Accreditation – Make sure that the facility you are interested in is properly licensed and accredited.
 Most states require licensing to function as an addiction facility.
-Health care accreditation is also an effective standard you can look to for licensure.
-These facilities have put forth the effort to be accredited as a health care provider, which holds the facility to a higher standard.
+Healthcare accreditation is also an effective standard you can look to for licensure.
+These facilities have put forth the effort to be accredited as a healthcare provider, which holds the facility to a higher standard.
 It is also important to make sure that those who provide therapy and counseling have proper licensing.

 Personal Care – Addiction programs must also meet the personal needs of you or your loved one.
 To do this, a program will individualize their approach in counseling and through therapy sessions.
 Treatment planning will constantly be changing with recovery and with needs beginning to change as well.
 Personalized care can also involve family care, couples therapies and additional individualized support.